-- GWh billings by tariff supplied by AquaGib (see Table 4-3). - Electricity consumption data for key sectors, including hotels, the hospital, the airport - Proxy data on employment by sector from the 2017 Employment Survey Report11 (see Table 4-4).
+- GWh billings by tariff supplied by AquaGib (see Table 4-3). - Electricity consumption data for key sectors, including hotels, the hospital, the airport and for water provision. - Proxy data on employment by sector from the 2018 Employment Survey Report (see Table 4-4).
 This shows proportion of employees by sector and allocation of industries to tariffs.